szelezsan/MusicQuizGame/README.md

 ## Structure of the website

-The Music Game Quiz's main page includes the header and a start button for easy navigation.
+The Music Game Quiz's main page includes a header and a start button for easy navigation.
 ![Mockup](/readmephotos/gamescrshots/startbtn.png)

-The next pages have unifrom layouts: A header, a question and 3 answers are displayed.
+The next pages have uniform layouts: A header, a question and 3 answers are displayed.
 ![Mockup](/readmephotos/gamescrshots/qapage.png)

-When the user clicks on any answer, it will provide an instant feedback: if answer correct, the button turns green, if wrong button turns red.
-Also after clicking on any answer button the "Next button" will appear, and users can move onto the next question.
+When the user clicks on any answer, it will provide instant feedback: if the answer is correct, the button turns green, if wrong button turns red.
+Also after clicking on any answer button the "Next button" will appear, and users can move on to the next question.
 ![Mockup](/readmephotos/gamescrshots/correctanswer.png)
 ![Mockup](/readmephotos/gamescrshots/wronganswer.png)

 ## Wireframes

-I used website wireframe.cc to create a wireframes.
+I used website wireframe.cc to create wireframes.

 ![Wireframes](/readmephotos/wireframe/start.png)
 ![Wireframes](/readmephotos/wireframe/qapage.png)